-Example: Bet365 offer a very generous 100% matched first deposit up to £200 max. but in the small print in states that you must bet through your qualifying deposit first before you are able to bet with your bonus.
+Always check the small print to ensure your qualifying deposit first before you are able to bet with your bonus.

 In addition, you are also required to have settled bets that come to three times the value of your deposit and bonus before you are allowed to withdraw any bonus funds or winnings.
 So in the case of the maximum £200 bonus, you would need to have settled bets of £1,200 (£200 deposit + £200 bonus x 3).
 It may sound a lot but that can easily be achieved, especially if you bet on sports regularly or you can use different bookmakers to ‘trade’ both sides of a football match for example.